 I didn’t realize that the pickle jar wasn’t entirely full until after I had sealed it…so make sure you do a better job (than I did) about filling them to the top.

-Anyway, I just thought that I would share my new-found use for large jars.
+Anyway, I just thought that I would share my new-found use for all of the large jars that I have been saving.
 This is perfect for the dry goods that we use more of, as I can use one pickle jar instead of sealing up a handful of smaller jars.
 Now, to buy more stuff so that I can finish sealing the rest of my pickle jars…I’ve been collecting them a while, I still have 9 of them to do…

 For directions on how to oven can your dry goods, check out these two links: